What is a pardon/record suspension?

 How do I know if I have a criminal record?

 If you have been charged with a crime, even if you were found not guilty or were never convicted, you do have a criminal record.
 Getting an RCMP clearance might be your best bet to knowing what really is on your record.

 How likely am I to be granted a pardon/record suspension?

-Depending on your offense you either need to wait 5 or 10 years from the date you successfully completed the sentence which was imposed on you.
-Once you meet the requisite time period and by providing proper supporting documents of good conduct you may be granted a pardon.
+Depending on your offence, you either need to wait 5 or 10 years from the date you successfully completed the sentence which was imposed on you.
+Once you meet the requisite time period and by providing proper supporting documents of good conduct, you may be granted a pardon.